Home / Grant Stone / What’s the Best Service Boot for Your Budget? (2025)

 Golden Fox 6” Boondocker Service Boot – $89-145

 While most of the brands have needed to increase their prices over time, this category still baffles me.
-With raw material costs rising in the double digits over the past few years, these brands have not passed any of that to the customer.
+With raw material costs rising in the double digits since 2020, these brands have not passed any of that to the customer.

 The winner here has to be the Thursday Captain.
 While I’m not as crazy about them as a lot of other reviewers, there is no doubt that they offer an increasingly insane value.
 The Captain doesn’t have the flashiest specs, but will do everything you ask it to do for under $200.
 At least for casual wear.